Foot hockey: Overview

 There is one net at each end with one goaltender.
 The common goaltending equipment are jackets that are wore on backwards and untied so the ball does not hurt as it normally would, and in addition it is advantage as it covers up more of the net.
-After their goalie has possession of the ball he or she, can throw the ball, or kick down the court to one of their players.
+Goalies with possession of the ball can throw or kick the ball down the court to one of their players.
 This sport is often played on asphalt or grass.